dsanson/slides/talks/iad.md

 > declared-about\] it is neither true nor false]{.fragment fragment-index=6 .highlight-current-green}.

 :::nonincremental
-1. [L is both a declarative and a declared-about.]{.fragment fragment-index=2 }
+1. [L is both a declarative and a declared-about.]{.fragment .highlight-current-green fragment-index=2 }
-2. [When a declarative is posited as a declared-about, it "exits in this condition from being" a declarative.]{.fragment fragment-index=3 }
+2. [When a declarative is posited as a declared-about, it "exits in this condition from being" a declarative.]{.fragment .highlight-current-green fragment-index=3 }
-3. [As declared-about, L is not a declarative.]{.fragment fragment-index=4 }
+3. [As declared-about, L is not a declarative.]{.fragment .highlight-current-green fragment-index=4 }
-4. [Sayings that are not declaratives are neither true nor false.]{.fragment fragment-index=5 }
+4. [Sayings that are not declaratives are neither true nor false.]{.fragment .highlight-current-green fragment-index=5 }
-5. [So, as a declared-about, L is neither true nor false.]{.fragment fragment-index=6 }
+5. [So, as a declared-about, L is neither true nor false.]{.fragment .highlight-current-green fragment-index=6 }
 :::

 :::notes